 If you have symptoms associated with coronavirus including; a new continuous cough, or a high temperature, or a loss or change to your sense of smell or taste you must stay home for 7 days.
 If you live with other people, they should stay at home for 14 days from the day the first person got symptoms.

-Eat sensibly – ask friends or a delivery service to drop off food for you (include fruit and vegetables).
+Ask friends or a delivery service to drop off food for you (include fruit and vegetables).
 Make sure you stay at least 2 meters (3 steps) away from other people when you’re collecting it.

 Try to drink 6 -8 glasses of water every day to feel more alert.

-Keep moving – do not leave the house for a walk.
-Why not try yoga, stretching or walking up the stairs?
+Do not leave the house for a walk.
+Why not try yoga, stretching or walking up the stairs instead?
 View our tips on keeping active.

 Keep in touch by phone or instant message.
 Or, join a moderated peer support community such as Elefriends.